IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 If an astro-body system is NOT isolated, then its members probably execute trajectories that are NOT characterizable as simple orbits.

-12. The Solar-System Barycenter Inertial Frame:
+12. The Solar-System Center of Mass Inertial Frame:

 The Sun's mass is 99.86 % of the Solar System mass (see Wikipedia: Solar System: Structure and composition).